Kansas City Premises Liability Attorney

 This rule stems from the fact that we know more about our own dwellings than outsiders.
 We know, or at least should know, whether any dangers exist on our property because we live and work there and spend more time there than anyone else.
 Since we know more about our own property than outsiders, it stands to reason that we should warn outsiders we’ve invited onto our property about any dangers.

 If we don’t warn our guests about dangers on our property, and as a result a guest gets hurt, we are responsible for the harm.
 We can’t simply chalk up the incident to happenstance, or blame the guest for getting hurt.
 We have to make it right.
-This is the what premises liability cases are all about.
+This is what premises liability cases are all about.

 Injuries From a Premises Liability Accident